 A 1997 investigation by the United States Environmental Protection Agency (EPA) of a segment of the Willamette River known as Portland Harbor revealed significant contamination of river sediments.
-The EPA subsequently included Portland Harbor on the National Priority List pursuant to the federal Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) as a federal Superfund site and listed 69 Potentially Responsible Parties (PRPs).
+The EPA subsequently included Portland Harbor on the National Priority List pursuant to the federal Comprehensive Environmental Response, Compensation, and Liability Act as a federal Superfund site and listed 69 Potentially Responsible Parties (PRPs).
 PGE was included among the PRPs as it has historically owned or operated property near the river.
 In 2008, the EPA requested information from various parties, including PGE, concerning additional properties in or near the original segment of the river under investigation as well as several miles beyond.
-Subsequently, the EPA has listed additional PRPs, which now number over one hundred.
+Subsequently, the EPA has listed additional PRPs, which now number over 100.

-The Portland Harbor site remedial investigation (RI) has been completed pursuant to an Administrative Order on Consent (AOC) between the EPA and several PRPs known as the Lower Willamette Group (LWG), which does not include PGE.
-The LWG has funded the RI and feasibility study (FS) and has stated that it has incurred \$115 million in investigation-related costs.
+The Portland Harbor site remedial investigation (RI) has been completed pursuant to an Administrative Order on Consent between the EPA and several PRPs known as the Lower Willamette Group (LWG), which does not include PGE.
+The LWG has funded the RI and feasibility study (FS) and has stated that it had incurred \$115 million in investigation-related costs.
 The Company anticipates that such costs will ultimately be allocated to PRPs as a part of the allocation process for remediation costs of the EPA's preferred remedy.

 The EPA has finalized the FS, along with the RI, and these documents provided the framework for the EPA to determine a clean-up remedy for Portland Harbor that was documented in a Record of Decision (ROD) issued on January 6, 2017.
 The ROD outlines the EPA's selected remediation alternative to clean-up for Portland Harbor which has an estimated total cost of \$1.7 billion, comprised of \$1.2 billion related to remediation construction costs and \$0.5 billion related to long-term operation and maintenance costs, for a combined discounted present value of \$1.05 billion.
-As stated within the ROD, such cost ranges were estimated with an accuracy between -30% and +50% of actual costs.
+As stated within the ROD, such cost ranges were estimated with accuracy between -30% and +50% of actual costs.
 Remediation construction costs are estimated to be incurred over a 13 year period, with long-term operation and maintenance costs estimated to be incurred over a 30 year period from the start of construction.
-The Company anticipates that prior to the commencement of remediation activities, a phase of resampling of the river will be necessary to better refine the remedial design and may impact estimated costs.
+The EPA acknowledges the estimated costs are based on data that is now outdated and that a period of pre-remedial design sampling is necessary to gather updated baseline data to better refine the remedial design and estimated cost.
+The EPA has prepared a Draft Sampling Plan to encourage PRPs to enter into an Administrative Order on Consent with the agency and begin the sampling process before the end of 2017.
+PGE is in the process of determining whether it will participate in such a process.